williamchenghu/FSO2021-redux-part5/README.md

 When the application launches, fetch the anecdotes from the backend implemented using json-server.

 As the initial backend data, you can use, e.g. [this](https://github.com/fullstack-hy2020/misc/blob/master/anecdotes.json).

+### Step 14

+Modify the creation of new anecdotes, such that the anecdotes are stored in the backend.